 Your teen’s skin is their largest organ, and without proper hydration, their skin can appear dry, flaky, and dull.
 By drinking at least eight glasses of water a day, your teen will flush out the toxins that may appear as acne and other blemishes on their face.

-Moisturize:Skincare for teens doesn’t end with a good face wash - they should always follow up with a hydrating moisturizer.
-Kidskin Calming Moisturizer For Kids is designed for those with sensitive skin but can be used by all skin types to soothe skin and clear imperfections.
+Moisturize:Skincare for teens doesn’t end with a great face cleanser; they should always follow up with a hydrating moisturizer.
+Kidskin Calming Moisturizer for Kids is designed for sensitive skin types but can be used by all skin types to soothe skin, clear imperfections, and protect from elements.
 This gentle, non-greasy lotion will also protect your teen’s skin from further damage.